rjarry/aerc/CONTRIBUTING.md

 - `log.Warnf()`: Use to report issues that do not affect normal use.
 - `log.Infof()`: Use to display important messages that may concern non-developers.
-- `log.Debugf()`: Use to display non-important messages, or debuging details.
+- `log.Debugf()`: Use to display non-important messages, or debugging details.
 - `log.Tracef()`: Use to display only low level debugging traces.